laboratoire-laplace/cairo-to-dojo/src/models.md

 ### In Practice

-Here's a small and barebones minecraft clone to provide as an example of real applications using Dojo as we explain the basic boilerplate code to append to your models and entities to make them work with Katana and Torii:
+Here's a minimal Minecraft clone example demonstrating real applications using Dojo as we explain the basic boilerplate code added to your models and entities to integrate with Katana and Torii:

 #### models/components.cairo